 GDPR (General Data Protection Regulation): The General Data Protection Regulation (GDPR) is a legal framework that sets guidelines for the collection and processing of personal information of individuals within the European Union (EU).
 The GDPR sets out the principles for data management and the rights of the individual and covers all companies that deal with the data of EU citizens.

-Host: In Platform Launch, a host specifies the location, domain, and user credentials necessary for Platform Launch to deliver a build.
+Host: In the context of tags, a host specifies the location, domain, and user credentials necessary for the system to deliver a build.

 Identity: An identity is an identifier that uniquely represents an individual customer, such as a cookie ID, device ID, or email ID.